Introduction

 The global big data market is forecasted to grow to 103 billion U.S. dollars by 2027, more than double its expected market size in 2018.
 With a share of 45 percent, the software segment would become the large big data market segment by 2027.

 However, in order to keep proper track of these mighty volumes of data, a proper data warehousing solution must be in place.
-A data warehouse assists users in the accessibility, integrations, and, more importantly, the security front.
+A full data warehouse solution assists users in the accessibility, integrations, and, more importantly, the security front.

-In order to understand the differences between Snowflake and Redshift, we have to study the pricing, security and integrations, performance, and maintenance requirements.
+In order to understand the key differences between Snowflake and Redshift, we have to study the pricing, security and integrations, performance, and maintenance requirements.

 What is Snowflake?